dtemir/web-development/README.md

     They basically feed dicts into *templates* where the data is then parsed.
     Note that some of them are Django generic views, others are just function-based views
     * URLs for all of the views are in *blog/urls.py*.
-    Each view has a url mapping, including sitemaps
+    Each view has a URL mapping, including sitemaps
     * Sitemaps for posts (django.contrib.sitemaps).

-**Sidenote**

-Today's web applications have become so dynamic that they basically may push all software to the web rather than phone and computer applications.
-Why installing software when you can just open a browser and have it?
-If things like AWS and Azure will keep pushing hardware access for low prices, cloud computing will become universal, and this is where webdev is a key.